 ‘Til I Die, A Club Transformed

 Just over a month ago, the second season of the behind-the-scenes documentary, Sunderland ‘Til I Die was released on Netflix to a world primed by pandemic closures and Tiger King binge-watching.
-I never dipped into the well-received first season, released in the winter of 2018, and with the rest of the football worlds on hiatus, this seemed like the right time to catch up.
+I never dipped into the well-received first season, released in the winter of 2018, and with the rest of the football world on hiatus, this seemed like the right time to catch up.

 But as I was getting started, an eye cast over my quarry of unread football books came to rest on Jonathan Wilson’s Sunderland: A Club Transformed.
-By far, the narrowest and most personal of Wilson’s books, it focuses on Sunderland’s last season in the Championship prior to the 2017-18 campaign featured in the opening season of the documentary.
+By far the narrowest and most personal of Wilson’s books, it focuses on Sunderland’s last season in the Championship prior to the 2017-18 campaign featured in the opening season of the documentary.
 Though I was mainly motivated by a recognition that if I didn’t read the book now I almost certainly never would, it proved a perfect companion to ‘Til I Die, helping to highlight the strengths and weaknesses of the documentary’s vision.

 The first season of Sunderland ‘Til I Die had been much reviewed by the time that I started watching, and the praise that it had received undoubtedly shaped my expectations.
 Like most viewers, I knew in advance where this train wreck was headed; though not a close follower of the Championship, Sunderland’s 2nd consecutive relegation was the sort of story that even moderately informed Premier League fans were unlikely to miss.
 Though I don’t think I read any specific reviews (beyond perhaps a paragraph in the “TV Watch” column from When Saturday Comes), my sense was that this documentary went beyond the typical clichés of with-consent sports documentaries, offering an anatomy of the club’s dysfunction.